 This variation sees your hands much wider and further apart than the traditional deadlift.
 The snatch grip increases your range of motion, making your back and traps work harder.

-For this variation, you need to stand on a block or plate that lifts you about 4 inches off the ground.
+You need to stand on a block or plate that lifts you about 4 inches off the ground for this variation.
 This means when you lower the bar, you have to travel further than the conventional deadlift.
 This increased range of motion recruits more of your posterior chain and more of your quads.
 It also makes it much harder, so you won’t be able to lift as heavy.

 Once you’ve nailed your deadlift form and got your grip down, there are plenty of deadlift variations to try out.
 You can find out which one suits your routine best.